typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 # typedoc-plugin-markdown

-A plugin for [TypeDoc](https://github.com/TypeStrong/typedoc) that renders TypeScript API documentation as Markdown.
+A plugin for [TypeDoc](https://typedoc.org) that renders TypeScript API documentation as Markdown.

 [![npm](https://img.shields.io/npm/v/typedoc-plugin-markdown.svg)](https://www.npmjs.com/package/typedoc-plugin-markdown)
 [![Build Status](https://github.com/tgreyuk/typedoc-plugin-markdown/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/tgreyuk/typedoc-plugin-markdown/actions/workflows/ci.yml)

 ## What does it do?

+By default, TypeDoc will render API documentation as a webpage, e.g. HTML files.

 The plugin replaces the default HTML theme with a built-in Markdown theme and exposes some additional options.

-By default, TypeDoc will render API documentation as a webpage, e.g. HTML files.

-The plugin is useful if documentation is required to be included in project README files, Wikis and static site generators.
+This is useful if documentation is required to be included in project README files, Wikis and static site generators.

 ## Installation